Soumya-r-Sahu/CBS_PYTHON/documentation/technical/guides/security_config.md

-# Security Configurations
+# Security Configurations Guide 🔒

-This document provides comprehensive information about security configurations in the CBS_PYTHON system.
+This guide provides best practices for configuring security in CBS_PYTHON.

+## Key Areas 📌

+1. **Authentication**: Use secure methods like OAuth2.
+2. **Authorization**: Implement role-based access control.
+3. **Encryption**: Encrypt sensitive data at rest and in transit.

+_Last updated: May 23, 2025_

 ## Security Architecture Overview